Philip Palin

 Major-General Sir Philip Charles Palin (8 August 1864 – 22 January 1937) was an officer of the British Indian Army who served in frontier campaigns and then commanded British, Indian and South African troops in Egypt, Gallipoli and Palestine during World War I. Postwar he chaired an inquiry into the Arab–Jewish conflict in Jerusalem.

 Early life

 Philip Charles Palin was born in Edinburgh on 8 August 1864, the son of Lieutenant General C. T. Palin of the Bombay Army.
 Philip and two of his brothers followed their father into the Indian Army.

-He was educated at Clifton College and then entered the British Army by the Militia 'back door' (rather than through the Royal Military College at Sandhurst), being commissioned as a subaltern, with the rank of lieutenant, in the 3rd (Royal Denbigh and Flint Militia) Battalion, Royal Welsh Fusiliers, on 9 January 1884.
+He was educated at Clifton College and then entered the British Army by the Militia 'back door' (rather than through the Royal Military College at Sandhurst), being commissioned as a subaltern, with the rank of lieutenant, into the 3rd (Royal Denbigh and Flint Militia) Battalion of the Royal Welsh Fusiliers (later the Royal Welch Fusiliers), on 9 January 1884.
 On 28 April 1886 he received a commission in the Regular Army as a lieutenant in the Cheshire Regiment.